coder.dictionary.Entry Class

 Control Data and Function Placement in Memory by Inserting Pragmas.

-Name of the memory section.
+Name of the memory section, specified as a character vector or string scalar.
 The name must be unique among the memory sections in the dictionary.
 Embedded Coder provides the built-in memory sections listed in this table.

 MemConst | Apply the storage type qualifier const to the